 - Given that Windows 8 is a totally different operating system – with Metro Apps, Start Screen, et all, will people not want to wait and see how different applications fare in the new operating system?
 It took two years for most applications to get compatible with Windows 7.
-How long or how soon can these applications develop metro apps for Windows 8?
+How long or how soon can these applications develop Metro apps for Windows 8?

 Desktop Supercomputers vs Tablets

-The bottom line is that people resist changes and in case of Windows 8, it is too many changes too soon.
-Having to train on new interface is one factor, while having to invest in the operating system cost is another.
+The bottom line is that people resist changes and in the case of Windows 8, it is too many changes too soon.
+Having to train on a new interface is one factor while having to invest in the operating system cost is another.
 When the organizations are still in the process of migrating to Windows 7, they might find it difficult to move to Windows 8, which, it seems an operating system for portable devices with touchscreen and not for desktops.
 While Windows 7 was still in the release process, people were talking about the possibility of Windows 8 being developed for 128 bit CPUs.
 We were thinking in terms of desktop supercomputers – more computing power.
 And when the operating system finally comes, it is optimized for portable devices.

 Personally, I feel Windows 8 is more like an operating system for use with mobile devices.
 It remains to be seen how Windows 8 will be accepted on desktops by the common computer user.
-It would be nice if Microsoft were to give the Desktop user the option to opt out of the Metro UI, if he wishes - but that doesnt seem to be happening, I guess.
+It would be nice if Microsoft were to give the Desktop user the option to opt-out of the Metro UI if he wishes – but that doesn’t seem to be happening, I guess.

 I rest my argument here.
-If you have anything to add, support or counter my views, please leave a comment below.
+If you have anything to add, support, or counter my views, please leave a comment below.